AdamBaali/windows-mdm-commands/README.md

-Here’s a cleaned and professional version of your markdown for the project:

 # Windows MDM CSP Command Extractor

 A Python script to automatically fetch and parse Microsoft’s latest Windows MDM Configuration Service Provider (CSP) DDF files, extracting all available executable commands (`AccessType: Exec`).